California has become the first U.S. state to mandate solar-powered panels on new homes and apartment buildings built after Jan. 1, 2020.

 California law requires at least 50 percent of the state’s electricity to come from noncarbon-producing sources by 2030.
 Solar power has increasingly become a driver in the growth of the state’s alternative energy production.

+Several California cities have required that some new buildings include solar power, or have made commitments to 100 percent clean energy through various sources.
+If you are looking for energy providers, check out Simply Switch – energy comparison for you to consider.
 In the upcoming year, a new rate structure will charge California customers based on the time of day they use electricity.
 “Any additional amount in the mortgage is more than offset,” said Andrew McAllister, an Energy Commission member who led a building-code review that produced the proposal.
 “It’s good for the customer.”